DFIRKuiper/DFIRKuiperAPI/README.md

 # DFIR-Kuiper-API

 This script to communicate with [DFIRKuiper](https://github.com/DFIRKuiper/Kuiper) API, currently this script only retrives parsed data from Kuiper.

+NOTE: the API feature added to Kuiper from version 2.0.10

 ### Use Cases